[Looking for Charlie's main web site?]

 First, in the CF 10 Admin "Caching" page, there's not only the long-existing button (since CF7) to clear the entire template cache, but there's now a new field and button (under the label, "Clear folder specific template cache") with which you *can* now in fact point to a directory, and tell it to clear the template cache entries only for files whose source came from the given folder, recursively.

 Second, CF10 also adds a new method in the API to do this action also.
-It's not a new argument but a new method: clearTemplateFolderFromCache, and it takes as an argument a directory, and it again will clear the template cache of entries for files whose source came from the given folder, recursively.
+It's not a new argument but a new method: clearTemplateFolderFromCache, and it takes as an argument a directory, and it again will clear the template cache of entries for files whose source came from the given folder, and note that it does this recursively!

 What about clearing it automatically

-But it could be set to watch a given diretory(ies) and then if a file changes, it would call a CFC that you could write, which could then call this AdminAPI method.
-If anyone's already written that, please do share a comment here.
+One other way one could "watch" a directory for changes would be the little-used DirectoryWatcher gateway (another introduced in CF7).
+This entry is not the place to elaborate on that, but it could be set to watch a given diretory(ies) and then if a file changes, it would call a CFC that you could write, which could then call any of these AdminAPI methods.

 The template cache is about compiled CFML code stored in memory, not on disk